CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

  * By adding variables yourself in the "Environment variables" panel of your application.

+ * A special environment vaiable `INSTANCE_NUMBER` is added automatically for each application.

 Please note that if you define or modify environment variables, you will need to redeploy you application to make it use the variables.

+### What is the `INSTANCE_NUMBER` varianle used for?

+This variable allows your application to differentiate each running node on the applicative level.

+It will contain a different number for each instance of your application.

+For example, if three instances are running, it will contain `0` for the first, `1` for the second and `2` for the third.

 ### Variable definition constraints